PapaFerndata/ASU_Python_MBA/README.md

 ## 📚 Lessons Completed

-### ✅ Lesson 1 – Print Statements
+✅ **Lesson 1 – Print Statements**
 - Mastered basic printing with different formatting
-- Used escape characters (`\n`, `\"`) and `end=` arguments
+- Used escape characters (`\n`, `\t`) and `end=` arguments
 - Practiced combining strings and outputs

-### ✅ Lesson 2 – Variables and Arithmetic
+✅ **Lesson 2 – Variables and Arithmetic**
 - Created and used variables to store and manipulate data
 - Converted minutes to hours and calculated speed
 - Learned variable naming rules and Python's print behavior

+✅ **Lesson 3 – Numeric Operations and Precedence**
+- Explored arithmetic, modulo, exponentiation, and floor division
+- Practiced bitwise logic and operator precedence
+- Applied Boolean logic and functions from Python’s `math` module

 ---